wyvernSemi/cpu6502/msbasic/README.md

 # Microsoft Basic ported for the cpu6502 model

 This is a version of Microsft Basic that has been ported to the cpu6502 ISS.
 It uses the model from the <tt>wozmon</tt> directory and the <tt>makefile</tt> in this directory can be used to compile basic and the mode (type <tt>make</tt>).
 This generates a <tt>main.exe</tt> executable.
 To run MSBASIC on the model you can use <tt>make run</tt>.
-Alternatively the executable can be run directly with the following command line options:
+Alternatively the executable can be run directly with the following command line options (to suppress linefeed generation):

-    main.exe -n -tBIN -l 0x8000 -r 0x8000
+    main.exe -n

 The usage message (use the <tt>-h</tt> option) for the executable is:

     Usage: main.exe [-f <filename>][-l <addr>][-t <program type>][n][-d]

-        -t Program format type                 (default HEX)
+        -t Program format type                 (default BIN)
-        -f program file name                   (default cpu6502.[ihex|bin] depending on format) -l Load start address of binary image  (default 0x8000) -r Reset vector address                (default 0xff00)
-        -n Disable line feed generation        (default false) -d Enable disassembly                  (default false)
+        -f program file name                   (default cpu6502.[ihex|bin] depending on format) -l Load start address of binary image  (default 0x8000) -r Reset vector address                (default set from program) -n Disable line feed generation        (default false) -d Enable disassembly                  (default false)